Minivera/go-lander/README.md

 When creating a component node through `lander.Component`, the `props` passed will be given to the component's function, as will the children.
 If the component returns another component as part of its rendered node's descendant, that component will in-turn be rendered until all components in the tree have been rendered.
-This is the GO-lander's render cycle in a nutshell.
+This is the Lander's render cycle in a nutshell.

-GO-lander does not provide any type safety for props, they are passed to GO-lander's internal logic without any type information.
+Lander does not provide any type safety for props, they are passed to Lander's internal logic without any type information.
 You are responsible for checking the types of the values you receive, and to `panic` if the types are not correct or a required prop is missing.